 Pivot Interactives is a powerful online supplement to hands-on experimentation.
-Each activity of a set of videos that allows students to vary experimental parameters one at a time.
-Student embedded analysis tools to make measurements and develop their own conclusions.
+Each activity consists of a set of videos that allows students to vary experimental parameters one at a time.
+Students use embedded analysis tools to make measurements and develop their own conclusions.
 Visit the Vernier booth for a demonstration of Pivot Interactives and our newest sensors.
 JUST PUBLISHED!

-"A briefer, less detailed, and more affordable textbook is keenly needed for the introductory, algebra-based physics course.
-I applaud Hellings & co. for undertaking this important challenge." $-John\ R.\ Taylor,\ University\ of\ Colorado$ University Science Books • 20 Edgehill Road • Mill Valley, CA 94941 • www.uscibooks.com
+COLLEGE PHYSICS Putting It All Together RON HELLINGS, JEFF ADAMS, AND GREG FRANCIS "A briefer, less detailed, and more affordable textbook is keenly needed for the introductory, algebra-based physics course.
+I applaud Hellings & co. for undertaking this important challenge." - John R. Taylor, University of Colorado University Science Books • 20 Edgehill Road • Mill Valley, CA 94941 • www.uscibooks.com